 If the cyst happens to burst on its own, you’ll need to keep the area clean and disinfected.
 It’s not going to be pretty, but you will need to really keep that area clean to prevent serious infection.
-You’ll also need to prevent your dog from digging at the wound, or licking it.
+You’ll also need to prevent your dog from digging at the

 Are There Any At-Home Treatments I Can Use?